-Sandra J. Gallardo Elementary School is an elementary school in Folsom, California, serving Kindergarten through 5th grade.
-Our student enrollment, reported on the California Basic Educational Data System (CBEDS) in August 2022, is 365.
-In 2010, our school was named a Distinguished School based on academics, student performance, and a positive learning environment.
+Sandra J. Gallardo Elementary School is an elementary school in Folsom, California, serving TK through 5th grade.
+Our student enrollment, reported on the California Basic Educational Data System (CBEDS) in August 2023, is 515.
+In 2022, our school was named a Distinguished School based on academics, student performance, and a positive learning environment.
 Our school is a place where students, staff, parents, and community members interact to create a collaborative learning environment while respecting and celebrating individual differences.
 Folsom Cordova Unified School District provided Equity training for select teachers in supporting our campus and providing a culture where everyone recognizes diversity, equity, and inclusion.
-Sandra J. Gallardo Elementary School has (2) teachers who completed the training and received the Cultural Competency Certificate.
-Additional representatives will be trained and taught these concepts for continued support for our staff and students.